wathmihasara/ASS_4_GRP-10/README.md

 ```{r}
 print(head(ecoli_kmer_counts))
 ```
-This code used to display the first few rows of the ecoli_kmer_counts data frame.
+This code is used to display the first few rows of the ecoli_kmer_counts data frame.
 It helps to assess the contents and structure of the k-mer frequency data for E. coli,

 # total frequencies of k-mers